 The focus of my thesis is the improvement of stellar evolution models in the era of unprecendented observational accuracy.
 In the course of my degree, I have conducted multiple analyses of mixing processes in stellar interiors and contributed to the development of a locally 2-dimesional Poisson solver: a module that I intend to integrate into large, legacy stellar evolution codes.

 I attended Bucknell University from 2009 to 2013 and received Bachelor of Science degrees in both physics and mathematics.
 Since my undergraduate sophomore year, I have participated in a number of competitive summer research programs, workshops, and conferences.
 During the summer of 2011, I analyzed the emission patterns of three blazars at Bucknell University's REU program and presented my work at AAS the following winter.
 During the summer of 2012, I tested PSF (point spread function) fitting responses in prototype software at Fermi National Accelerator Laboratory under the direction of Dr. John Marriner.
 In June of 2014, I presented a poster on photometry of metal-poor stars at AAS, and I attended the Grace Hopper Celebration of Women in Computational Science the following October.

-I have practice observing, but my background and work experience are primarily in theory.
-I spend most of my time as a "keyboard astronomer," developing with several languages daily (Python, bash, Perl, awk, IRAF, C, LaTeX, Fortran).
+I have some experience observing, but my background and work experience are primarily in theory and software development.
+I spend most of my time operating and contributing to large codes, and I develope with several languages daily (Python, Fortran, bash, Perl, awk, IRAF, LaTeX, C, and others).
 My repertoire is always expanding.
-When I'm not coding, I enjoy working with initiatives for women in science, dancing, and hiking with my dog.
+When I'm not coding, I am heavily involved in women's advocacy.
+I also enjoy dancing, skiing, and hiking with my dog.